UPPMAX/HPC-python/docs/install_packages.rst

 - Isolated environments lets you create separate workspaces for different versions of Python and/or different versions of packages.
 - You can activate and deactivate them one at a time, and work as if the other workspace does not exist.

 There are different tools for creating an isolated environement, but they all have some things in common.

-At both UPPMAX and HPC2N the workflow is:
+At both UPPMAX and HPC2N (and most other Swedish HPC centers that use modules) the workflow is:

 - You load the Python module you will be using, as well as any site-installed package modules (requires the ``--system-site-packages`` option)
 - You create the isolated environment with something like venv, virtualenv, or conda